 Engineers will come out to your home if necessary but otherwise you’ll be sent your new Sky Hub wireless router in the post so you can set it up yourself.

 Improvements for Sky customers

-Much the same with BT, customers switching to TalkTalk will receive a starter kit in the post, where customers will receive a router and have service immediately upon plugging it in and turning it on.
+Customers switching to TalkTalk will receive a starter kit in the post containing a router so you'll have service upon plugging it in and turning it on.

-If installation is required, as may be the case with a few people (although very unlikely), you will be unable to switch as engineers are only prioritising particular visits and mentioned in the introduction to this article.
+If installation is required, as may be the case for a few customers, engineers are prioritising visits to vulnerable customers.